Siriussee/GSoC-20-Trigger-Task/README.md

 optimizer = torch.optim.Adam(resnet.parameters(), lr=lr)
 ```

-Pitfully, I do not have enough RAM to fine tune this model at a considerable epoch number, but it has the same trend as the ResNEt-16 in task 1.
+Pitifully, I do not have enough RAM to fine-tune this model at a considerable epoch number, but it has the same trend as the ResNet-16 in task 1.

 ```
 Epoch: 0